pavanw3b/sh00t/README.md

 ```

 Sh00t
-- is a task manager that makes sure you "check that thing".
+- is a task manager to let you focus on performing security testing
-- provides checklists with which you will never regret for forgetting to "test that thing".
+- provides **To Do** checklists for test cases
-- helps to easily handle custom bug templates that can be separated for your different needs.
+- helps to create bug reports with customizable bug templates

 ### Features: